 My first visit to Spain was in the summer of 2010 with family and it was where I fell in love with this hot, originally Moorish city.
-Granada (and Andalucia in general) was the last strongholds of the Moorish people.
-Over hundreds of years they conquered most of Spain and southern France before Ferdinand and Isabella finished a centuries-long Reconquista; you might remember them as the Spanish monarchs who funded Christopher Columbus and were the power couple of the Iberian Wedding.
-Interestly the capitulation of Granada and Christopher Columbus’ voayge both happened in 1492.
+Granada (and Andalucia in general) was the last stronghold of the Moorish people.
+Over hundreds of years, they conquered most of Spain and southern France before Ferdinand and Isabella finished a centuries-long Reconquista; you might remember them as the Spanish monarchs who funded Christopher Columbus and the power couple of the Iberian Wedding.
+Interestingly the capitulation of Granada and Christopher Columbus’ voyage both happened in 1492.
 Granada, which sits where four rivers meet at the foot of the Sierra Nevada Mountains in the middle of a desert, has the most visited attraction (Alhambra and the Generalife) in all of Spain.

 My first stay in the city was only a week, but when I had a chance to do the CELTA (Certificate in Teaching English to Speakers of Other Languages) in Granada, I jumped at the chance.
 Whatsmore, I was able to spend my entire summer there (June to September) and live in the city centre.
 At this point in time, I had lived in the UK, the US and Germany, but southern Spain was a different animal altogether (Barcelona and Vienna were still to come at this time).
 Brutal heat and blistering sunshine every day (literally!!
 Well, maybe there were one or two days where it rained) were the weather and the temperature was usually 35°C or higher and often in the 40s.
 Anyone who knows me knows that this, combined with no humidity (well, it was in a desert after all!) is my version of paradise.